 Be honest!
 Haven’t you heard this many times?
 Haven’t you heard churches urge people to “get involved,” or “take a stand,” in order to improve some local, national or world problem?

 Were you aware that your Bible speaks of “Satan, which deceives the whole world” (Rev. 12:9)?
 Notice that it says, “the whole world.”
 This is staggering understanding—but there it is in your Bible.
-How can the devil deceive over six billion people?
+How can the devil deceive almost seven billion people?
 What motivates him?
 This same verse in Revelation concludes, “he was cast out into the earth, and his angels were cast out with him.”
 Notice it says, “HIS angels.”
 These fallen beings are referred to as demons.
 What role, if any, do they play?

 For now, let’s focus on one aspect of this enormous understanding.